-604.10 QUORUM
+4.10 QUORUM

-A quorum of the House of Delegates shall consist of thirty percent (30%) of the voting members or a minimum of ten (10), whichever is greater.
+A quorum of the House of Delegates shall consist of those members present and voting.

 4.11 VOTING - Except as otherwise provided in these Bylaws or the Parliamentary Authority, all motions, orders and other propositions coming before the House of Delegates shall be determined by a majority vote.